AUCR/AUCR/docs/HOW_TO_PROCESSING_PLUGIN.md

 # How to write a processing plugin for AUCR
-This is a simple guide on how to write a processing plugin for AUCR
+This is a simple guide on how to write a processing plugin for AUCR Processing plugins are designed to be run from the Flask app because it makes the application easy to run as a standalone all in one or as a highly scalable web app.

 ## Example plugin #1 A cuckoo file processing submission plugin